pytorch/tutorials/beginner_source/deeplabv3_on_android.rst

     int height = bitmap.getHeight();

 .. note::
-    The model output is a dictionary for the DeepLabV3 model, so we use `toDictStringKey` to correctly extract the result.
-The model output may also be a single tensor or a tuple of tensors, among other things, for other models.
+    The model output is a dictionary for the DeepLabV3 model so we use `toDictStringKey` to correctly extract the result.
+For other models, the model output may also be a single tensor or a tuple of tensors, among other things.

-Set breakpoints at the lines after `final float[] inputs` and `final float[] outputs`, which populate the input tensor and output tensor data to float arrays for easy debugging.
+With the code changes shown above, you can set breakpoints after `final float[] inputs` and `final float[] outputs`, which populate the input tensor and output tensor data to float arrays for easy debugging.
 Run the app and when it stops at the breakpoints, compare the numbers in `inputs` and `outputs` with the model input and output data you see in Step 2 to see if they match.
 For the same inputs to the models running on Android and Python, you should get the same outputs.

 .. warning::
-    You may see different model outputs with the same image input when running on some Android emulator due to the emulator's floating point implementation.
+    You may see different model outputs with the same image input when running on an Android emulator due to some Android emulator's floating point implementation issue.
 So it is best to test the app on a real Android device.

 All we have done so far is to confirm that the model of our interest can be scripted and run correctly in our Android app as in Python.
-The steps involved so far for using a model in an Android app take a lot, if not most, of our app development time, just like the data pre-processing task involved in a typical machine learning project usually does.
+The steps we walked through so far for using a model in an iOS app consumes the bulk, if not most, of our app development time, similar to how data preprocessing is the heaviest lift for a typical machine learning project.

 5. Complete the UI, refactor, build and run the app
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now we are ready to complete the UI and the app to actually see the processed result as a new image.
-The UI for this app is also similar to that for HelloWorld, except that you do not need the `TextView` to show the image classification result.
-Just change the button text and add another one to show back the original image after the segmentation result is shown.
+Now we are ready to complete the app and the UI to actually see the processed result as a new image.
 The output processing code should be like this, added to the end of the code snippet in Step 4:

 .. code-block:: java